AlejandroCatalina/alejandrocatalina.github.io/_pages/to-read.md

 ### Generative Models

-This collection of papers is related to generative models, where our aim is to learn the underlying distribution of a given data sample with the ultimate goal of *generating* samples from this distribution.
+This collection of papers is related to generative models, where the aim is to learn the underlying distribution of a given data sample with the ultimate goal of *generating* samples from this distribution.
-Although my interest comes from the Bayesian perspective, it is important to know that these methods are not uniquely Bayesian (note GANs, that are precisely the State of the Art in this field).

   - **Only Bayes should learn a Manifold (on the estimation of differential geometric structure from data)** by Søren Hauberg [[preprint](https://arxiv.org/abs/1806.04994)] *to read*.
 I found this a very interesting paper that approaches the density estimation problem from a manifold learning perspective and sheds some light from this different angle.
 Apart from this, it seems to be quite rigorous on the math.
   - **Variational Implicit Processes** by Chao Ma, Yingzhen Li, José Miguel Hernández Lobato [[preprint](http://arxiv.org/abs/1806.02390)].
 Here the authors introduce *Implicit Processes*, a stochastic process that places implicit multivariate distributions over collections of random variables.
 These are highly flexible implicit priors over functions.
 They also propose a novel inference algorithm for these models.